Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: optimal measurement for the generalized dephasing model

-Now we introduce an optimal measurement for the generalized dephasing model, which enables the sensitivity of the qubit sensor to saturate the QCR bound.
+Now we introduce an optimal measurement scheme for the generalized dephasing model, which enables the sensitivity of the qubit sensor to saturate the QCR bound.
 For a two-level system, the Fisher information associated with the measurement can be presented as~\cite{Mitchison2020}

 where $\langle\hat{X}\rangle$ and $\langle\Delta \hat{X}^{2}\rangle$ are mean and variance of the measured observable.
-For an unbiased estimator, the error obeys $\delta \lambda \geq 1/\sqrt{\nu \mathcal{F}_{\lambda}}\geq 1/\sqrt{\nu \mathcal{F}^{Q}_{\lambda}}$, which indicates the QFI is the upper bound of the Fisher information associated with the measurement $\hat{X}$, i.e.,
+For an unbiased estimator, the error obeys $\delta \lambda \geq 1/\sqrt{\nu \mathcal{F}_{\lambda}}\geq 1/\sqrt{\nu \mathcal{F}^{Q}_{\lambda}}$, which indicates the QFI is the upper bound of the Fisher information associated with the measurement $\hat{X}$, \emph{i.e.}

 with $\hat{\Lambda}$ being the optimal measurement.
 Finding the optimal measurement $\hat{\Lambda}$ to spur practical precision to reach the theoretically ultimate precision is of particular importance and challenge in quantum metrology.
-For this reason, we introduce two measurements
+For this reason, we introduce a measurement with an measurement angle $\theta$